-An executable file, FastReader.exe on Windows or FastReader on Linux or UNIX, that runs unload jobs.
+The executable that runs unload jobs.
+The executable file name is FastReader.exe on Windows or FastReader on Linux or UNIX, .
 You can start the Fast Clone executable from the command line or from the Fast Clone Console.
-You can also use the Fast Clone executable with the RUN\AS\SERVICE=true option to run the Fast Clone Server.
+You can also use the Fast Clone executable with the RUN_AS_SERVICE=true option to run the Fast Clone Server.